apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    A virtual connection class which accepts input for writing to cache.

-.. function:: int CacheVC::openReadStartHead(int event, Event* e)
+   .. function:: int openReadStartHead(int event, Event* e)

       Performs the initial read for a cached object.

-.. function:: int CacheVC::openReadStartEarliest(int event, Event* e)
+   .. function:: int openReadStartEarliest(int event, Event* e)

       Performs the initial read for an :term:`alternate` of an object.

 .. class:: HttpTunnel